Pussy Galore (band): History

 Their second full-length set, Dial 'M' for Motherfucker, was released in 1989 and continued their formula of nihilistic guitar noise and punk rock provocation, with additional studio trickery filling out the material.
 Originally intended to be titled Make Them All Eat Shit Slowly, the name of the album was ultimately vetoed by Caroline Records.
 The album is sometimes wrongly referred to as New Album By Pussy Galore.
 This is largely due to the fact that the cover of the album has no text except for a sticker that appeared on the plastic shrink wrapping that bears those words.
 Dial M represents a move away from a simple noise formula to something more experimental.
 It is, for example, difficult to determine where some songs begin and end.
 Many sequences on the album appear to run in reverse, sometimes mid-song, seemingly for no apparent reason.
 Cafritz appears on some of this album but not the entirety.
 Dial M marks a point at which Cafritz and the band began fighting, ultimately leading to her leaving the band.

-They released a split single in 1989, a cover of Black Flag's "Damaged II" with Tad covering "Damaged I" on the other side, for Sub Pop Records and another split single with Black Snakes for the Japanese indie Supernatural Records.
+They released a split single in 1989, a cover of Black Flag's "Damaged II" with Tad covering "Damaged I" on the other side, for Sub Pop Records and another split single with Black Snakes for the Japanese indie label Supernatural Organization.

 By now, Cafritz had quit the line-up.
 The trio of Spencer, Hagerty and Bert released one final album in 1990 called Historia de la Musica Rock for Caroline Records before calling it a day the same year.
 The album cover of Historia was a parody of a music compilation vinyl series from Spain called Historia de la Música Rock.

+Aftermath

 Spencer co-founded Boss Hog with former Pussy Galore guitarist Cristina Martinez in the late 1980s just prior to the dissolution of Pussy Galore itself.
 Spencer and Martinez had married in 1989 (and are still married today).
 He also went on to form the Blues Explosion.
 Neil Hagerty continued his 'noise-terrorist' career with his girlfriend, Jennifer Herrema, in blues-rock duo Royal Trux, which the pair had formed in Chicago during 1987.
 Cafritz and Bert joined forces briefly in the early 1990s to release a self-titled album under the name Action Swingers.

 Two years after the breakup, their CD compilation Corpse Love: The First Year was released.
 It included four tracks from the Exile On Main Street cassette, as well as some previously released early material, including short interviews.